-Depending on your personal situation and the type of renovation you have in your mind, you can get a loan suitable for your renovation needs.
+Depending on your personal situation and the type of renovation you have in mind, you can secure a loan suitable for your specific needs.
+Discovering how to qualify is the first step toward successfully funding your project.

 How much can I borrow?